Amalfi & Sorrento 'Alta Via' Coast to Coast Trek - AMST

 Hotel Sant’Angelo *** – Monte Faito (Vico Equense)

-From the plain of Monte Faito you walk to the mountains above Positano today.
-There are several options to do this: you can of course follow the ‘Alta Via’, but in alternative you can also opt to take in a section of the famous ‘Sentiero degli Dei’ (‘Footpath of the Gods’), with equally beautiful views.
-The ‘Alta Via’ today brings you onto the highest mountain of the area.
-You start with a gently walk through the beach forests and start to climb up towards the highest peak of the area, Mt.
+From the high plain of Mt.
+Faito you hike to the highest peaks of the peninsula.
+Before reaching the ‘Alta Via’ you walk along the edge of the high plain, with stunning views over the Bay of Naples.
+Through the beech forests you climb up towards the highest peak of the area, Mt.
 San Michele (1444 m. above sea level – at only a mile from the sea shore!).
-After spending some time enjoying the best view that one could take in the Amalfi Coast (and perhaps have lunch here), you continue in western direction, along one of the most scenic paths of the area, with views ranging from the Cilento National Park, Capri & the Bay of Naples.
-Then you descend into a nice wooded area, a park like landscape with cypresses and olive groves, and a stunningly beautiful, easy last stretch brings you to your agriturismo in Santa Maria al Castello, the old fortress defending the narrow valley between the Amalfi and Sorrento sides of the peninsula.
-From here you can admire both the Gulf of Salerno and the Bay of Naples.
-You should make the short walk to one of the most stunning viewpoints in the area: with Positano literally at your feet.
-Dinner is on the premises of the agriturismo, based on home grown specialties again.
+After enjoying the best view on the Amalfi Coast, you follow one of the most scenic paths in western direction, with views from the Cilento National Park to Capri & the Bay of Naples.
+Then you descend into a nice wooded park like landscape, with cypresses and olive groves.
+A beautiful, easy last stretch brings you to Santa Maria al Castello, the old fortress defending the narrow valley between the Amalfi and Sorrento sides of the peninsula, with views to both sides.
+Dinner is on the premises of the agriturismo.

 Agriturismo – Santa Maria al Castello (Vico Equense)

 Distance: 14 km.
 Approx. walking time: 5 h.
 Ascent & descent: + 500 m. /- 850 m.